-The verdict is in, the cause of your pain can be helped with surgery, but if you’re like most people, you’re wondering what kind of medical bills you’ll be facing when it is done.
+The diagnosis is in.
+The cause of your pain can be helped with surgery, but if you’re like most people, you’re wondering what kind of medical bills you’ll be facing when it is done.

 We’ll be honest.
 We can’t tell you what your final bill will be.